 Most of the coast is a gloriously undeveloped, UNESCO-listed national park, but noteworthy towns include Agropoli, Acciaroli, and Palinuro.

 The astounding Greek ruins at Paestum are just to the north of the Cilento Coast, which itself is about two hours south of Naples.

-It has a large historic district whose many broad piazzas are lined with ornately decorated churches, municipal buildings, and palaces, interspersed with the occasional Roman ruins.
+It has a large historic district whose many broad piazzas are lined with ornately decorated churches, municipal buildings, and palaces, interspersed with the occasional Roman ruin.

 To the east and west of Lecce, the beaches of the Salento peninsula (the heel) are some of the most stunning in Italy – though they’re packed to the gills in July and August.

 Top Tip: If your favourite thing to do is relax on the beach, then visiting in June or September is perfect for a quiet trip to the seaside.